Novel regular black holes: geometry, source and shadow: Matter sources for our geometries

 where $\Lambda$ is a four dimensional cosmological constant on the 3-brane, $T_{\mu\nu}$ is the on-brane matter, $S_{\mu\nu}$ is the so-called quadratic stress energy on the brane.
 The traceless $\mathcal{E}_{\mu \nu}$ is a geometric quantity controlled by the extra dimension and related to the Weyl tensor of the bulk five-dimensional spacetime.
 If we assume a large brane tension $\lambda$ and a zero $\Lambda$, the terms involving $S_{\mu\nu}$ drop out, and we are left with only the $\mathcal{E}_{\mu \nu}$, which can be used to model the traceless part in the expressions in (\ref{eq38}), (\ref{eq39}).
 Note that the negativity of $\rho_t$ and $p_t$ is already accounted for through the negative sign in front of the $\mathcal{E}_{\mu \nu}$ term in the effective Einstein equations in (\ref{eq40}).
 The remaining part, i.e. the $\rho_e$ and $p_e$ can be adjusted into the `on-brane matter' described through $T_{\mu\nu}$.

-As is known, the RN spacetime with negative $Q^2$ was used as one of the first solutions of the effective Einstein equations on the brane (see \cite{Maartens} and references therein).
-Here, our regularisation of the geometry seems to add an extra on-brane matter which is well-behaved insofar as energy conditions are concerned.
+As is known, the RN spacetime with negative $Q^2$ (here $b_0^2$) was used as one of the first solutions of the effective Einstein equations on the brane (see \cite{Maartens} and references therein).
+The $b_0^2$ in this context is related to a `tidal charge parameter' induced on the brane from the bulk through ${\cal E}_{\mu\nu}$.
+Regularisation of this geometry seems to add extra on-brane matter, which is well-behaved insofar as energy conditions are concerned.